niranzri/niranzri/README.md

 # Hi, I'm Noelia! 👋

-My name is Noelia, and I'm a junior software engineer.
+My name is Noelia, and I'm a software engineer.

 I'm a Barcelonian based in the 🇳🇱.
 I also spent 3 wonderful years in the city of a thousand trades 🇬🇧.